newaperio/phoenix_starter/.github/pull_request_template.md

 - [ ] Look over your code one last time.
 - [ ] Test all functionality you expect to be QA'd.
+Don’t forget to QA user interface changes in the browser.
 - [ ] Describe what changes this PR includes.
 - [ ] Post screenshots for design review if applicable.
 - [ ] Fill in QA Notes listing clear, ordered steps for testers.